dartmouth-cs52/dartmouth-cs52.github.io/assignments/hw4p1/index.md

 🚀 You should start from your react+redux+starter from the [redux workshop](../workshops/redux) or you can grab the **with_redux** branch from the [js-react-starter](https://github.com/dartmouth-cs52/js-react-starter).
 Do the usual: create your own repo and change the remote.

-🚀 Weback.
+🚀 Webpack.
 When a route reloads to an error webpack-dev-server needs to know that it should always serve up our app from index.html even when we end up asking it for another route.

 ```javascript